jeff-160/CTF-writeups/SSMCTF 2025/ouroboros/README.md

 b 213
 ```

-Immediately after entering the following input, we get a shell.
+Immediately after entering the above input, we get a shell.
 Running `ls` reveals the `flag` file in the directory, as expected.

 <img src="images/shell.png" height=100>